 Burnt Dot's performances range in scope from art museums and concert halls to intermedia installations and site-specific improvisations.
 Equally committed to outreach and education, Burnt Dot frequently presents workshops and lectures to students in music, improvisation, and creative technology at universities such as Stanford University (CCRMA), California Institute of the Arts, University of Oregon, Hendrix College, and UC Irvine, among others.

-Sarah Belle Reid is a Canadian born, Los Angeles based trumpet player, creative coder, and intermedia artist.
+Sarah Belle Reid is a performer-composer, active in the fields of electroacoustic trumpet performance, intermedia arts, music technology, and improvisation.
 Her current work focuses on liminality and memory imprints both in sound and physical performance—a fascination inspired by Duchamp's writings on infrathin.
 She is also actively working on the design and development of new interfaces for musical expression, as a means of augmenting the trumpet.

 Ryan Gaston is a composer,